bensassonlab/labprotocols/SaccharomycesEnrichmentSOP.md

 YPD medium is inoculated with individual colonies or several colonies from the above plates and glycerol is added to a final concentration of 15% and the samples are stored at -80C for processing later.

 Plastic tubes containing solid waste and small amounts of media are disposed of (with lids closed) in the biohazard bags for autoclaving.
-Contaminated media should be disposed of by adding 10% Bleach for 24 hours before flushing down the sink with plenty of water.
+Contaminated media should be disposed of by adding fresh bleach (at least 5.25% wt/vol sodium hypochlorite) to the waste to reach a final concentration of 10% vol/vol bleach for at least an hour before flushing down the sink with plenty of water.

 ## References
 Sniegowski, P.D., Dombrowski, P.G., Fingerman, E., 2002.
 Saccharomyces cerevisiae and Saccharomyces paradoxus coexist in a natural woodland site in North America and display different levels of reproductive isolation from European conspecifics.
 FEMS Yeast Research 1, 299–306.